TheCooperMan/CLAPSY/README.md

 # CLAPSY
-It is always a pleasure to visit one of my first projects (Yes, for me at that time, It's like a Real Project :p) CLAPSY is an interactive CLI game build by Python
+It is always a pleasure to visit one of my first projects (Yes, for me at that time, It was like a Real Project :p) CLAPSY is an interactive CLI game build by Python

 # Knowledge used there: